alfateam123/lelei/README.md

 - [x] Struct
 - [x] Local byte order spec
-- [ ] Enum
+- [x] Enum
+- [x] Arrays
+- [x] Multiple structures support

+This is a list of things that will be implemented soon.
+The important things are now available, but some additional testing to the whole system is needed.

 - [ ] Transform spec
-- [x] Arrays
-- [ ] Multiple structures support

-This is a list of things that will be implemented, but not in the nearest future.

 - [ ] Display spec
 - [ ] Constraint spec
 - [ ] No Statement value